 • Target audience: who do you want to reach - for whom is this relevant?

 • Use photos, rather than images designed with text, to supplement your post.
+Images and video generally will get more interaction, though sometimes supporting graphics and text are important for getting the message across.
 Text in photos is not considered accessible unless the same message is presented in the text of the post (or alternative text, as described below).

 • Reach out to campus social media managers to ask them to share your post.
 Many DSL accounts are listed here.